-One night, while opening for Monte Rock the Third in Tampa, The Royal Guardsmen were seen by a producer named Phil Gernhard, who had been involved in Maurice Williams and The Zodiacs hit, "Stay".
-He approached the band backstage and handed them a legal pad with just the lyrics to "Snoopy Vs The Red Baron" with a note that said "give me a military feel or cadence."
+One night, while opening for Monte Rock The Third in Tampa, The Royal Guardsmen were seen by a producer named Phil Gernhard, who had been involved in Maurice Williams And The Zodiacs' 1960 #1 hit, "Stay".
+He approached the band backstage and handed them a legal pad with just the lyrics to "Snoopy Vs The Red Baron" with a note that said 'give me a military feel or cadence.'
 After talking for a while, The Guardsmen agreed to give it a shot.
-They went back to Tommy Richards house and with a two track tape recorder running, laid the song down.
+They went back to Tommy Richards' house and with a two track tape recorder running, laid the song down.
 When they played it back, the band members hated it, but still sent it Gernhard who loved it.
 The band re-recorded the song at a recording studio and Gernhard took it to Bob and Gene Schwartz at Laurie Records in New York, who were interested enough to release the song as a single.
-Within a couple of weeks the record broke on WLS out of Chicago, who started playing it every hour; then every half-hour, then every fifteen minutes.
-By January 1967, the song had peaked at number 2 in the States and crossed the Atlantic to the UK, where it would climb to the number 8 spot, selling over three million copies worldwide.
+Within a couple of weeks the record broke on WLS out of Chicago, who started playing it every hour, then every half-hour, then every fifteen minutes.
+By January 1967, the song had peaked at #2 in the States and crossed the Atlantic to the UK, where it would climb to the #8 spot, selling over three million copies worldwide.
 The Royal Guardsmen were suddenly thrust from a hobby band into the world of major Rock 'n' Roll, with concerts, tours and TV appearances.

-By the end of '67, the Royal Guardsmen had compiled enough Snoopy songs to fill almost one side of an album, which is exactly what they did with their seasonal follow-up "Snoopy's Christmas" as the focal point.
-The resulting effort was a kiddie-concept platter called "Snoopy And His Friends", the cover of which featured Charles Schulz caricatures of the Guardsmen themselves.
-"Snoopy's Christmas" topped the seasonal charts and the album climbed to number 46 in the U.S.
+By the end of 1967 The Royal Guardsmen had compiled enough Snoopy songs to fill almost one side of an album, which is exactly what they did, with their seasonal follow-up "Snoopy's Christmas" as the focal point.
+The resulting effort was a kiddie-concept platter called "Snoopy And His Friends", the cover of which featured Charles Schulz caricatures of The Guardsmen themselves.
+"Snoopy's Christmas" topped the seasonal charts and the album climbed to #46 in the U.S.

 Although band's stay in the Rock 'n' Roll limelight was brief, at least two of the Royal Guardsmen's hits are fondly remembered tunes that you still hear somewhat regularly on oldies radio.
 Part of the enduring quality of "Snoopy Vs. The Red Baron" is that Peanuts continues to be a staple of the comic pages.